 “A9.3.2.7.2 Tests in aquatic macrophytes

 The most commonly used vascular plants for aquatic toxicity tests are duckweeds (Lemna gibba and Lemna minor).
 The Lemna test is a short-term test and, although it provides both acute and sub-chronic endpoints, only the acute EC50 is used for classification in the harmonized system.
 The tests last for up to 14 days and are performed in nutrient enriched media similar to that used for algae, but may be increased in strength.
 The observational endpoint is based on change in the number of fronds produced.
-Tests consistent with OECD Test Guideline on Lemna (in preparation) and US-EPA 850.4400 (aquatic plant toxicity, Lemna) should be used.
+Tests consistent with OECD Test Guideline on Lemna (in preparation) and US-EPA 850.4400 (aquatic plant toxicity, Lemna) should be used.”.

 Section A9.3.5

-A9.3.5 Difficult to test substances
+“A9.3.5 Difficult to test substances

 A9.3.5.1 Valid aquatic toxicity tests require the dissolution of the test substance in the water media under the test conditions recommended by the guideline.
 In addition, a bioavailable exposure concentration should be maintained for the duration of the test.
 Some substances are difficult to test in aquatic systems and guidance has been developed to assist in testing these materials (DoE 1996; ECETOC 1996; and US EPA 1996).
 OECD Guidance document on aquatic toxicity testing of difficult substances and mixtures (OECD, 2000) is a good source of information on the types of substances that are difficult to test and the steps needed to ensure valid conclusions from tests with these materials.